Osmodium/PathfinderTextToSpeechMod/README.md

  - Only works on Windows, since it utilizes the built-in accessibility tool "SAPI" in Windows.
  - No stopping of voice implemented yet.
  - Pressing multiple times queues the text to be spoken after the current one has played through.
- - If you don't hear any text being spoken, try switching to a different voice since the selected one might not be installed.

 ### How to use